The Best Mountain Bike Helmets of 2025

 Why it’s Great

-Not too heavy and not too light, but just right; the Smith Mainline manages a great blend of downhill-worthy protection and confidence with enduro-worthy low weight and breathability, making for one of the best all-around full-face mountain bike helmets at the moment.
-Pulling the Mainline out of the box you immediately notice three things: a premium feel that is a cut above the rest, a surprisingly low weight, and an unexpected stoutness to it all.
+Not too heavy and not too light, but just right; the Smith Mainline MIPS manages a great blend of downhill-worthy protection and confidence with enduro-worthy low weight and breathability, making it the best all-around full-face mountain bike helmet at the moment.
+Pulling the Mainline MIPS out of the box we immediately noticed three things: a premium feel that is a cut above the rest, a surprisingly low weight, and an unexpected stoutness to it all.
 All said, it’s a unique and impressive combination.

 How it Compares